Game Rating Information

 Game content suitable for adults aged 18 or over

-Are there parental control settings on the Xbox and Xbox 360 video game systems?
+Are there parental control and online safety settings on the Xbox One and Xbox 360 video game systems?

-Through the controls provided under Family Settings menu, you can configure the Xbox 360 video game system to play games that are rated at or below the selected level.
-For example, if the selected level is 16+, then games rated 3+, 7+ 12+ and 16+ under PEGI and U, PG, 12 or 15 under BBFC will play in the system.
-Games rated as PEGI 18+ or BBFC 18 will require entry of a pass code to play.
+Through the controls provided on the consoles, you can configure the video game system to play games that are rated at or below the selected level.
+For example, if the selected level is 16+, then games rated 3+, 7+ 12+ and 16+ under PEGI will play in the system.
+Games rated as PEGI 18+ will require entry of a pass code to play.
 If you choose any level other than ALL, you must select a pass code.